vladyslavkuliani/angular-movie-lab/README.md

 ## Challenges

-1. Inside your Angular controller, create an array of objects `$scope.moviesToWatch`, and use the `ngRepeat` directive to iterate over your list of movies and display them in the view.
+1. Inside your Angular controller, create an array of objects `vm.moviesToWatch`, and use the `ngRepeat` directive to iterate over your list of movies and display them in the view.

-2. Use the `orderBy` filter to sort the list of movies by name in descending order.
+2. Use the `orderBy` filter to sort the list of movies by title in descending order.

 3. Include the text "`{{moviesToWatch.length}}` movies to watch", and use the `ngPluralize` directive so that the text displays "movie" when there is one movie and "movies" in all other cases.

 4. Create a form on the page for a user to add a new movie to the list.
-Write a function called `addMovie` and use the `ngSubmit` directive to add the new movie to `$scope.moviesToWatch` when the user submits the form.
+Write a function called `addMovie` and use the `ngSubmit` directive to add the new movie to `vm.moviesToWatch` when the user submits the form.

 5. Use the `limitTo` filter to limit the number of movies displayed to five. **Bonus:** Add a link for the user to "View More".
 Clicking the link should allow the user to view the entire list of movies.